 Language: Language that the document is written in

-The major tradition summary is from the article, "Highland Andean Formative," by David Browman, in the Encyclopedia of Prehistory, Peter N. Peregrine and Melvin Ember, eds.
+The major tradition summary is from the article, 'Highland Andean Formative,' by David Browman, in the Encyclopedia of Prehistory, Peter N. Peregrine and Melvin Ember, eds.
 New York: Plenum Publishing Corporation, 2001-2002.
-Sarah Berry wrote the synopsis in 2002.
+Sarah Berry wrote the file evaluation in 2002.
+Includes bibliographical references

 Field Date: The date the researcher conducted the fieldwork or archival research that produced the document

 Evaluation: In this alphanumeric code, the first part designates the type of person writing the document, e.g. Ethnographer, Missionary, Archaeologist, Folklorist, Linguist, Indigene, and so on.
 The second part is a ranking done by HRAF anthropologists based on the strength of the source material on a scale of 1 to 5, as follows: 1 - poor; 2 - fair; 3 - good, useful data, but not uniformly excellent; 4 - excellent secondary data; 5 - excellent primary data

 Analyst: The HRAF anthropologist who subject indexed the document and prepared other materials for the eHRAF culture/tradition collection.

 Sarah Berry ; 2002

 Coverage Date: The date or dates that the information in the document pertains to (often not the same as the field date).

 Coverage Place: Location of the research culture or tradition (often a smaller unit such as a band, community, or archaeological site)

 Argentina, Bolivia, Chile, Ecuador, Peru